J-jjp/unitree_A1motor/README.md

 ```

 ### Run
-If the compilation is successful, many C++ example executable files will be generated in the build folder.
-Then run the examples with 'sudo', for example:
+If the compilation is successful, a C++ executable will be generated in the build folder.
+Then run the example with 'sudo', for example:
 ```bash
 sudo ./example_a1_motor
 ```